dlt-hub/dlt/docs/website/docs/general-usage/source.md

 ## Declare sources

 You declare source by decorating a function returning one or more resource with `dlt.source`.
-Our [Create a pipeline](../walkthroughs/create-a-pipeline.md) walkthrough teaches you how to do that.
+Our [Create a pipeline](../walkthroughs/create-a-pipeline.md) how to guide teaches you how to do that.

 ### Create resources dynamically